AlertuLabs/Hooki/docs/guides/discord-guide.md

 ## Adding Embeds

 Embeds are rich content blocks that can contain various elements.
-Embeds will contain most of your webhook payload content.
 Here's how to add an embed:

 ```csharp
 using Hooki.Discord.Models;